realitycollective/com.realitycollective.service-framework-docs/docs/basics/07_roadmap.md

 * Editor: Enabling the **Service Hook** feature to allow properties to be editable at Editor runtime.
 * Architecture: Implement the Dependency Injection pattern to define dependent interfaces at design time and have the framework ensure dependent services are available during initialisation.

-> For any other required features, please log requests on the [RealityToolkit.Dev repository](https://github.com/realitycollective/realitytoolkit.dev/issues), which is the central issue/feature repository for all Reality Collective projects.
+> For any other required features, please log requests on the [Service Framework repository](https://github.com/realitycollective/com.realitycollective.service-framework/issues).

 ## More information